rohanramnarain/lookable-web-main/docs/FILES.md

     - `extractYearsInclusive`, `extractLatLon`, `extractRaces`, and other small NLP helpers used by the planner.
   - Behavior:
     - Detects keywords (e.g., temperature → Open-Meteo; population → World Bank; unemployment by race → BLS; life expectancy → OWID).
-    - Falls back to a default metric (`unemployment_rate`) for unknown queries.
+    - On unknown or ambiguous queries the planner now throws a clear error so the UI can surface a helpful message instead of silently returning a default metric.
+  - LLM chooser integration:
+    - `chooseSource(query)` attempts to use a client-side model (Qwen) when the user has consented; if not available it calls the server chooser (`/api/choose-source`).
+The chooser returns structured JSON ({ metricId, params, confidence, explain }) — validated with zod and gated by a confidence threshold before being accepted.
-  - Notes: This module runs on client components (it contains `fetch('/api/...')` calls) but relies on a server-side API for some lookups.
+  - Notes: This module runs on client components (it contains `fetch('/api/...')` calls) but relies on server-side APIs for some lookups and server-side fetching for heavy data access.

 - `src/lib/schema.ts` — Zod schemas and TypeScript types
   - `ChartMetaSchema`, `PlanSchema` and `Plan` type.
 Use this to validate `plan()` outputs and ensure downstream fetchers can expect a consistent shape.